PedroIvoSL/PedroIvoSL/README.md

 ## About Me

+- 🇧🇷 Brazilian!
-- 🌱 Computer science student at UCB 💙🤍💙
+- 🌱 Computer science student at UCB 💙🤍💙.
 - 💼 Working at FUNPRESP-JUD as dev.

 ## Contact Me